Lightning-Universe/lightning-flash/docs/source/general/training.rst

 Training from scratch
 *********************

-Some Flash tasks have been pretrained on large data sets, to accelorate your training (calling the :func:`~flash.core.trainer.Trainer.finetune` method using a pretrained backbone will fine-tune the backbone to generate a model customized to your data set and desired task).
+Some Flash tasks have been pretrained on large data sets.
+To accelerate your training, calling the :func:`~flash.core.trainer.Trainer.finetune` method using a pretrained backbone will fine-tune the backbone to generate a model customized to your data set and desired task.
 If you want to train the task from scratch instead, pass `pretrained=False` parameter when creating your task.
 Then, use the :func:`~flash.core.trainer.Trainer.fit` method to train your model.

 .. code-block:: python

     import flash
-    from flash.core.data import download_data
+    from flash import download_data
     from flash.vision import ImageClassificationData, ImageClassifier

     # 1. download and organize the data